(July 2022) Ultimate Guide of Mac Time Machine Backup - Qiling

 Step 3.
 [Quick + Deep] Scan for Deleted Files

-You don't have to wait until the whole scanning process is finished to start recovery.
-As long as the software finds your deleted files, you can start recovery anytime you want.
-You could also save the scan record to your Mac for next time scanning.
+You don't have to wait until the scanning process is complete to start recovering deleted files - you can start recovery as soon as the software finds them.
+Additionally, you can save the scan record to your Mac for future scanning.

 Restore lost or deleted files